 A journalist phoned me and called me to a meeting at 10 o’clock at night in the apartment of a government official, there he showed me a dossier of investigations and irregularities of the company OHL and began to speak to me of the wonders of Odebrecht… At that point I understood that it was a way of putting pressure on me through the media.

-According to Garcia, he was given the impression that if Odebrecht and its local partners, Grupo Aval and Croficolombia, weren’t granted the Ruta del Sol II project, the former official could be ties to the Nule Group.
+According to Garcia, he was given the impression that if Odebrecht and its local partners, Grupo Aval and Grupo Solarte, weren’t granted the Ruta del Sol II project, the former official could be tied to the Nule Group.

 This Colombian engineering form that was embroiled in a similar corruption scandal in 2009 when the negotiations with Odebrecht took place.